The 10 Most Beautiful Places in Dallas You Didn’t Know About

-Highland Park Village, Dallas Arboretum, Turtle Creek—there’s no question that Dallas is a gorgeous city.
+Dallas is a beautiful, big city.
+Whether you take a lunch break picnicking along the Turtle Creek or spend your weekend at the Dallas Arboretum admiring botanical perfection, there is no shortage of sites to see.
 But there are some less traveled spots that can be equally captivating and way more peaceful.
-Here are the five most beautiful places in Dallas that you didn’t know about (until now).
+Here are the ten most beautiful places in Dallas that you didn’t know about (until now).

 Just off Highway 380, near New Hope Road, you’ll spot a majestic limestone quarry that will make your jaw drop.
 The only thing that kept it off our list of epic swimming holes?
 It’s private property, and the owners make that very clear with multiple signs near the entrance.
 That said, brave souls risk it for the ’gram daily.
 See for yourself by searching the hashtag #thatdallasquarry.